Omar Faruk Babu

-Omar Faruk Babu (ওমর ফারুক বাবু; born 5 August 1994) is a retired Bangladeshi professional footballer who played as a midfielder.
+Omar Faruk Babu (ওমর ফারুক বাবু, /bn/; born 5 August 1994) is a retired Bangladeshi professional footballer who played as a midfielder.
 He last played for Mohammedan SC in the Bangladesh Premier League.
 He was member of the Bangladesh national team during the 2013 SAFF Championship.

 Career statistics

 International

-On 3 September 2013, Babu made his debut for the senior national team against India in a 1–1 draw during the 2013 SAFF Championship.
+On 3 September 2013, Faruk made his debut for the senior national team against India in a 1–1 draw during the 2013 SAFF Championship.